-We have audited the financial report of Glenelg Football Club Inc. (the Association and its controlled entities (the Group)), which comprises the consolidated statement of financial position as at 31 October 2022, the consolidated statement of comprehensive income, the consolidated statement of changes in equity and the consolidated statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, and the statement by the Board.
+We have audited the financial report of Glenelg Football Club Inc. (the Association and its controlled entities (the Group)), which comprises the consolidated statement of financial position as at 31 October 2023, the consolidated statement of profit or loss and other comprehensive income, the consolidated statement of changes in equity and the consolidated statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, and the statement by the Board.

-In our opinion, the accompanying financial report presents fairly, in all material respects, the financial position of the Group as at 31 October 2022, and its financial performance and its cash flows for the year then ended in accordance with the accounting policies described in Note 2 to the financial statements.
+In our opinion, the accompanying financial report presents fairly, in all material respects, the financial position of the Group as at 31 October 2023, and its financial performance and its cash flows for the year then ended in accordance with the accounting policies described in Note 2 to the financial statements.